 In addition to providing healthy cold water fisheries, hemlocks are also home to several obligate bird species and numerous species of canopy arthropods, helping to form the base of the food web in our forests.
 Animals such as deer, moose, grouse, and porcupines look to hemlocks for a winter food source and for shelter away from cold and windy weather conditions.
 These wildlife rely on hemlock trees to make their home on the landscape.

 Economic and Aesthetic Assets

 Hemlocks are beautiful trees when they are healthy and have a full canopy.
 When hemlocks are in decline as a result of HWA infestation, their foliage becomes pale, grey and they are unable to put on new growth.
 After many years of infestation, hemlocks eventually begin to lose needles and branches die.

 This aesthetic loss is devastating to formally pristine woods sites.
 For landowners, this is loss is even more critical.
-Dead or declining trees can be unsafe, expensive to remove, and decrease property values.
+Dead or declining trees can be unsafe, expensive to remove, and lead to a decrease in property values.

 Managing the Threats to New York’s Hemlocks

 Vist our Hemlock Woolly Adelgid page to learn more about the threat that HWA poses to our hemlock trees and what we’re doing to mitigate that threat.